IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 There is a region of interest on a Canvas that could be further described by known Earth coordinates.
 That region is to be geolocated.

 ### Implementation Abstract
-An example of a Manifest that has a Canvas fragment geolocated to Paris, France.
-The Image used on this Canvas is a hosted IIIF Image API 3 fixture image.
-The Canvas has the same dimensions as the image.
-The word "Paris" appears on the Image and the region containing the word is targeted by 2 Annotations.
+An example of a Manifest that has a Canvas fragment geolocated to a point in Paris, France.
+The word "Paris" appears on the image and the region containing the word is targeted by two Annotations.
 One Annotation supplements the fragment with the text 'Paris'.
-The other Annotation supplies the coordinates centered on Paris, France to circumvent confusion with any other city named Paris (ex.
-Paris, Illinois, U.S.A.).
+The other Annotation supplies the coordinates centered on Paris, France in order to supply a geographic reference.

 ### Implementation Notes
 * All individual items within the Manifest, as well as the Manifest, are resolvable at the URIs seen in the example.